poojamk336/Password-strengthen-check-1-POOJA-M-K/README.md

-# Password Strength Checker
+# Cyber Security Projects

-## Cyber Security Project 1
+## Project 1 – Password Strength Checker

 **Student Name:** POOJA M K
 **Submitted Date:** 28/08/2026
 **Organization:** DecodeLabs

-## Objective
+### Objective
 The objective of this project is to check the strength of a password based on common security requirements.

-## Features
+### Features
 - Checks password length
-- Checks for uppercase letters
-- Checks for lowercase letters
+- Checks uppercase and lowercase letters
-- Checks for numbers
+- Checks numbers
-- Checks for special characters
+- Checks special characters
-- Displays the password strength
+- Displays password strength

-## Technology Used
+### Technology Used
 - Python
 - Conditional statements
 - User input
 - String operations

+---

-## Project Files
+## Project 2 – Encryption and Decryption

+**Student Name:** POOJA M K
+**Submitted Date:** 28/08/2026
+**Organization:** DecodeLabs

+### Objective
+The objective of this project is to demonstrate basic encryption and decryption of text using Python.

+### Features
+- Accepts user input
+- Encrypts the text
+- Decrypts the encrypted text
+- Displays the results

+### Technology Used
-- `password_checker (project1).py` – Python source code
+- Python
-- `output of password strength check.jpeg` – Project output
+- String operations
+- User input
+- Basic encryption and decryption concepts

+---

 ## Conclusion

-This project helps users understand the importance of creating strong and secure passwords.
+These projects provide practical experience with basic cybersecurity concepts and Python programming.